Mercury Toxicity Workup

 Whole blood mercury levels are usually less than 2 mcg/dL in unexposed individuals, although individuals with a high dietary fish intake may be an exception.

-Obtain a complete blood count (CBC) and serum chemistries to assess possible anemia secondary to GI hemorrhage, determine the onset of acute and chronic renal failure, and rule out the possibility of electrolyte abnormality.
+Obtain a complete blood count (CBC) and serum chemistries to assess possible anemia secondary to GI hemorrhage, to determine if renal failure is present, and to rule out electrolytic abnormalities.

 In most laboratories, mercury quantification is not performed on a routine basis; therefore, contact the laboratory to verify the specific collection and precautionary protocols before blood and urinary samples are collected.
 Reserve neuroimaging and electrophysiologic testing for selected cases.
 Consider pregnancy tests in women of childbearing age.